Frogmore

 Frogmore is an estate within the Home Park, adjoining Windsor Castle, in Berkshire, England.
 It comprises 33 acre, of primarily private gardens managed by the Crown Estate.
 It is the location of Frogmore House, a royal retreat, and Frogmore Cottage.
 The name derives from the preponderance of frogs which have always lived in this low-lying and marshy area near the River Thames.
 This area is part of the local flood plain.
+Its large landscaped gardens are Grade I listed on the Register of Historic Parks and Gardens.

-In the gardens of the estate are burial places for members of the British royal family – the Royal Mausoleum containing the tomb of Queen Victoria and Prince Albert, the Royal Burial Ground, and the Duchess of Kent's Mausoleum (the burial place of Queen Victoria's mother).
-The gardens are Grade I listed on the Register of Historic Parks and Gardens.
+Part of the gardens of the estate are set aside as burial places for members of the British royal family: the Royal Mausoleum (containing the tomb of Queen Victoria and Prince Albert); the Royal Burial Ground; and the Duchess of Kent's Mausoleum (the tomb of Queen Victoria's mother).